Best Free Website Builders

 - Adverts: Free website’s with Weebly, unfortunately, do have an obvious Weebly advert stuck to the side.
 I don’t feel it’s as intrusive as some other website builders, but it doesn’t look very professional.

 - Limited features: Weebly’s free plan feels much more like a teaser to their premium plans.
 Their features are quite limited unless you’re willing to pay to unlock them.

 4. WordPress.com (Best For Bloggers)

 WordPress.com is extremely well known for it’s blogging capabilities.
 If you’re looking to build a blog, it’s really a no-brainer to choose WordPress.com.
-It takes all of your favourite features from WordPress’s counterpart (WordPress.org), but compiles it into an easy website builder.
+It takes all of your favourite features from WordPress’s counterpart (WordPress.org) but compiles it into an easy free website builder.

 If you’ve never used WordPress before, I recommend understanding the basics first.
 It’s not as user-friendly as the likes of Wix, but once you get the hang of it, it’s extremely powerful.

 - Feature rich: WordPress.com comes packed full of features.
 These include blog analytics, built-in comments, category organisation, and lots more.

 - Bloggers: If you are a blogger or you’re creating a new blog, WordPress.com is absolutely the right choice.
 Their platform is tailor-made to provide the best blogging features and tools.